 Jochem started performing improv ages ago.
 In Amsterdam he met and joined with other players to form Problem Solved (later to become easylaughs).
 In 2003 Jochem performed with Blind Date, a longform improv group, at the Edinburgh Fringe festival.
 Jochem teaches improv for many theatersports groups all around the country.
 He is so busy with it that he created a job out of it.
 Jochem is the founder of 'El Mustachios' (two time winners of the Boom Chicago Improv Battle), where his alter ego Jose Meijerinos along with his mates create mayhem on stage.

 Nicole comes from Washington D.C. and studied improv in Chicago.
 She is a founding member of easylaughs and performed with Problem Solved and Blind Date in Amsterdam.
-She is 39, Capricorn and left-handed.
+She is in her late 40s, Capricorn and left-handed.
 She teaches and performs improvisation all over the Netherlands.
 She has directed and performed in Washington D.C., Chicago, Amsterdam and Edinburgh.
 She went to Las Vegas to learn how to teach yoga, showing a sense of humour even in downward facing dog.

 Trista has a smile that won't quit and a laugh that echos for days.
 You hear her before you see her.
 And what you see is mostly teeth.
 This is the desired effect.
 Trista bounds on stage and screen with crazy infectious energy.
 Get infected today!